- BA, University of British Columbia

-I completed my MA in philosophy at the University of Toronto, after having completed a BA in philosophy and BSc in physics at the University of British Columbia.
-My primary research interests are in ethical theory, moral psychology, and applied ethics with regards to global poverty, climate change, and animal welfare.
-I have related interests in the history of moral philosophy as well, especially the moral philosophy of the Hellenistics, David Hume, Immanuel Kant, John Stuart Mill, Friedrich Nietzsche, John Rawls, Bernard Williams, and Jürgen Habermas.
-Surprisingly, perhaps, my interests are not in the philosophy of science.
-Instead, my primary interests in physics, and the sciences in general, were partly inspired by the beauty and lawfulness of its methodology, and the potential utility of extending that methodology to moral philosophy.
-I am now particularly interested in the implications of our scientific conception of the world on ethical theory and applied ethics.
+Apart from his primary research interests, Bowen is also interested in moral psychology, practical reason, philosophy of action, and applied ethics with regards to global poverty, climate change, and animal welfare.
+Bowen also has related research interests in the history of philosophy, especially the moral philosophy of David Hume, Immanuel Kant, John Stuart Mill, Friedrich Nietzsche, and Bernard Williams.
+Surprisingly, perhaps, his primary research interests are not in the philosophy of science.
+(In fact, he had not attended a single course dedicated to the philosophy of science as an undergraduate.)
+Instead, his interests in physics, and the sciences in general were partly inspired by the beauty of its methodology and its lawfulness, and the potential utility of extending that methodology to moral philosophy.
+Bowen is now particularly interested in the implications of our scientific conception of the world on the limits of ethical theory and applied ethics.

 19th Century Philosophy, Early Modern Philosophy, Ethics